 When approaching the topic of how to sell anime art, it’s important to remember to take different approaches to online commerce.
-Whether you’re looking to make a few dollars off your art or create a self-sustaining income, you have to be creative in how you approach an already crowded market.
+Whether you’re looking to make a few dollars off your art or create a self-sustaining income, you must be creative in approaching an already crowded market.

-Freelancing is a massive part of the world’s economy, even more so after the pandemic started.
-As a freelancer, you can lend your services to businesses or other creators in need of art.
+Freelancing is a massive part of the world’s economy.
+As a freelancer, you can lend your services to businesses or other creators needing art.

 Upwork is the largest gathering of freelancers and clients.
 You can sign up for free, although applying to jobs will cost you “connects,” which you can purchase whenever you run low.

-In addition to people offering their services, there are a number of clients seeking help for both short term and long term projects.
+In addition to people offering their services, several clients seek help for both short-term and long-term projects.